kijenzi/kijenzi-kipakiaji/README.md

 ### Application Performance Testing
 To test a production-optimized version of the application, run the following commands.
-1. cd to the filehub root directory and run `npm install`.
+1. cd to the kijenzi-kipakiaji root directory and run `npm install`.
 2. build the latest front-end with `npm run build`
 3. launch the server with `node server.js`
 4. Connect to http://localhost:8080/ in your favorite browser